 Related: 7 Tax Tips for the Self-Employed

 Taxpayers claiming 100% business use of a vehicle is also a huge red flag.
 The IRS knows it’s extremely rare for an individual to use a vehicle strictly for business.
-The IRS looks for personal meals or claims that don’t satisfy the strict substantiation requirements.
+The IRS also looks for personal meals or claims that don’t satisfy the strict substantiation requirements.

 Related: Tax Deductions for Self-Employed Business Owners